Loading...

 - Supply Chains (Manufacturing)

-Participants are invited to attend this two day workshops starting with introductory presentations.
-Once participants will be a put into context, the common scenario work will begin.
-An interactive session will be held in the plenary and then in small groups.
-The second day, the key visions shared teh day before will be gathered and an introduction will be made to roadmapping on R&I needs and emerging areas.
-Roadmapping on specific themes for emerging R&I will be discussed in small groups.
-The findings will be shared in the plenary.
+Participants were invited to attend this two day workshops starting with introductory presentations.
+Once participants were put into context, the common scenario work began.
+An interactive session was held in the plenary and then in small groups.
+The second day, the key visions shared the day before were gathered and an introduction was made to roadmapping on R&I needs and emerging areas.
+Roadmapping on specific themes for emerging R&I were discussed in small groups.
+The findings were shared in the plenary.

 Date: 10 & 11/04/2025